Zappa in New York: History

 Zappa's DiscReet Records label was distributed by Warner Bros.
 Records.
 Zappa delivered four new individual albums to Warner for release on DiscReet in March 1977 to complete his contract.
 According to the contract Warner was required to pay Zappa $60,000 per album ($240,000 total) and release the recordings in the United States within six weeks.
 However, Warner failed to follow through on these terms.

 The four individual albums delivered in March 1977 were Zappa In New York, Studio Tan, Sleep Dirt and Orchestral Favorites.
-Since Zappa In New York was configured as two LP set, the complete four album collection actually contains a total of five full length LPs.
+Since Zappa In New York was configured as a two-LP set, the complete four-album collection contains a total of five full-length LPs.

-Warner later scheduled the release of Zappa in New York on DiscReet in mid 1977.
+Warner later scheduled the release of Zappa in New York on DiscReet in mid-1977.
 A "Dateline Burbank" ad in the June 30, 1977 issue of Rolling Stone magazine described the release of the album as "imminent".
-A few uncensored and full length copies appeared by late 1977 but the album was quickly pulled from stores.
+A few uncensored and full-length copies appeared by late 1977 but the album was quickly pulled from stores.
 Warner was forced to withdraw it by November due to legal action.
 Zappa objected to the release at this time.
 He also claimed that Warner first began to manufacture the album only when they heard he had negotiated to release the recordings with a competing company.
-The full eleven song uncensored 1977 version of the album has never been officially re-issued.
+The full eleven-song uncensored 1977 version of the album has never been officially re-issued.

 Much of the material from these four individual albums was also edited by Zappa into a four-LP box set called Läther.
 Zappa announced this album in a mid September 1977 interview where he described it as his "current album".
 Zappa negotiated a distribution deal with Phonogram Inc. to release Läther as the first release on the Zappa Records label.
 The album was scheduled for a Halloween October 31, 1977 release date.
 But Warner claimed ownership of the material and threatened legal action, preventing the release of Läther and forcing Zappa to shelve the project.

 Before re-issuing Zappa in New York in March 1978, Warner Bros.
 Records removed one of the longest songs, "Punky's Whips".
 The remaining songs were re-sequenced by moving "Big Leg Emma" from side two to side one.
 "Titties & Beer" was also edited to remove references to Punky Meadows, a member of the American glam rock band Angel.
 This cut more than 11 minutes from the album and reduced the playing time of side one to a mere ten minutes.
 The censorship and editing were done by Warner in violation of Zappa's contract.

 Several of the songs on this album were also included on the shelved album Läther, which finally released officially in 1996.
 These songs are "The Illinois Enema Bandit", "The Black Page #1", "Big Leg Emma", "Titties and Beer”, “Punky's Whips", "The Purple Lagoon" and "I Promise Not to Come in Your Mouth" (under the title "Läther".)